AIResearchHub/transformergallery/README.md

 The key in understanding what $W_{Q}, W_{K}, W_{V}$ are.
 These are weights (magic numbers that make everything work) that the algorithm learns through traning.

-Setting up the weights, one needs to make sure that their inialized matrices have $d$ amount of rows (which was the amount of columns that $X$ has) for legal matrix multiplication.
+Setting up the weights, we need to make sure that their inialized matrices have $d$ amount of rows (which was the amount of columns that $X$ has) for legal matrix multiplication.
 The number of columns of $W_{Q}$ and $W_{K}$ must be the same, but otherwise, the amount of columns of the weight matrices are a hyperparameter that the user might have to play with.

+Notice how $Q$, $K$, and $V$ all have